SreepathyJayanand-IIITDM/Device_Drivers/Exercise_5/Readme.md

 ## Output_2 - After inserting the module, checking whether it has been listed

-## Output_3 - After inserting the module, checking the log message file to find if the module has been executed
+## Output_3 - After inserting the module, checking the log message file to find if the functions defined inside the module is executed